Criticism of Netflix: Netflix originals

 Its distribution model for films labeled "Netflix originals" has led to conflicts with the legacy of the film industry.
 Some cinema chains have refused to screen films distributed theatrically by Netflix as the company's release method reduces or extinguishes standard release windows.
 After COVID-19 mandates forced theaters around the country to close for several months in 2020, the next year WarnerMedia, Disney and Universal each released films on their respective streaming services, HBO Max, Disney+, and Peacock, on the same day they were released in theaters.

+Stylistic homogeneity

+Some commentators have criticised Netflix for producing films and series that are stylistically homogenous.
+Josh Rosenberg of Esquire has argued that there is "a striking sameness to the streaming service's offerings."
+Some commentators have dubbed the term "Netflix lighting" to describe the similar lighting styles across Netflix content.
+Gita Jackson of Vice News has argued that "Although it's hard to pinpoint what exactly makes all Netflix shows look the same, a few things stand out: The image in general is dark, and the colors are extremely saturated; Especially in scenes at night, there tends to be a lot of colored lighting, making everything look like it's washed in neon even if the characters are inside; Actors look like the makeup is caked on their faces, and details in their costumes like puckering seams are unusually visible; Most annoying to me, everything is also shot in an extremely conventional way, using the most conventional set ups to indicate mystery or intrigue as possible—to indicate that something weird is going on the framing always has a dutch angle, for example—or more often just having everyone shot in a medium close up."

 Controversial content

 Use of censored version of Back to the Future Part II

 In May 2020, a scene from Back to the Future Part II involving the adult-magazine cover that Marty McFly discovers, and two lines from McFly, were censored, which led to criticism from film preservationists and fans.
 Netflix quickly restored the original scene after hearing the issue from co-writer Bob Gale, mentioning that it was apparently "a foreign version which he or Robert Zemeckis didn't even know existed, for some country that had a problem with the magazine cover".
 Netflix does not edit films and used a version that it received.